-The Company has completed the accounting for the income tax effects under the new tax reform legislation that is relevant to the Company and required to be recorded and disclosed pursuant to ASC 740.
+The Company has completed the accounting for the income tax effects under the TCJA that is relevant to the Company and required to be recorded and disclosed pursuant to ASC 740.
 The Company believes that the accounting is final relative to the TCJA and there are no provisional amounts.
 The Consolidated Financial Statements reflect all such adjustments and disclosures related to the TCJA that are required under the guidance referenced above.